jroell/auto-wiki/Ollama-instruction.md

-# Using DeepWiki with Ollama: Beginner's Guide
+# Using AutoWiki with Ollama: Beginner's Guide

-DeepWiki supports local AI models through Ollama, which is perfect if you want to:
+AutoWiki supports local AI models through Ollama, which is perfect if you want to:

 - Run everything locally without relying on cloud APIs
 - Avoid API costs from OpenAI or Google